DanSimon/latex-helper/README.md

 ### Using with Other Plugins

 * **Latex-Suite** - This plugin can work alongside Latex-Suite if you already have a bunch of shortcuts setup and don't want to migrate them, or continue using its other features.
+  - Make sure you don't have both Latex-suite's "tab out" setting and this plugin's "smart tab" setting enabled.
-In that case I'd recommend not defining any fast-replace shortcuts, otherwise you may get odd results if the two plugins start trying to replace text at the same time.
+  - Be careful defining fast-replace shortcuts, otherwise you may get odd results if the two plugins start trying to replace text at the same time.

 I have not really tested this extensively with any other plugins.
 If you do see an issue, just file a github issue.